Perenz/TapoiMaps/src/logic/README.md

 ### Storage

 I did not use any type of database to store the profiles and I saved them locally on the Web Server with a Json format.
 So with an higher number of observation for each profile and an increasing amount of users the process would become slower.
 Since the reduced complexity of the system my idea was that of storing the files locally without using an external storage support.
 Because of that I started looking for something faster and scalable.
+This decision also implies the necessity of restarting the web service after the addition/delete of a file json representing an user profile if these operation are done manually and not using the available API.

 I looked for some pandas compatible format alternatives to Json that would speed up the operations.
 This would have allowed me to speed up the initialization of the web server which compute the uploading of all the user profiles in different dataframes and would allow me to switch the storage system architecture in a way which performs the reading of the profiles only when it is required.
 This would decrease the amount of memory used by the application because profiles are not permanently loaded as dataframes but on the other hand the number of reading operation from the files representing the users rises because we have to load all the dataframes at every requests to evaluate the similarity